 DWI Administrative Hearing Lawyer Phelps County, MO.
-If you have been arrested for DWI/DUI near Phelps County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
-The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.
+If you’ve been arrested for DWI/DUI in Phelps County, MO, your ability to drive is at stake.
+The Missouri Department of Revenue (DOR) will automatically suspend or revoke your license, but you have a limited window to challenge this action through an administrative hearing.

-Understanding DWI Administrative Hearings in Phelps County, MO
+What is a DWI Administrative Hearing in Phelps County, MO and Across Missouri?

 - Did you refuse a breath or blood test?